Aliases for GNA11 Gene

 GNA11 (G Protein Subunit Alpha 11) is a Protein Coding gene.
-Diseases associated with GNA11 include Hypocalciuric Hypercalcemia, Type Ii and Hypocalcemia, Autosomal Dominant 2.
-Among its related pathways are Calcium signaling pathway and ADP signalling through P2Y purinoceptor 1.
-GO annotations related to this gene include GTP binding and signal transducer activity.
+Diseases associated with GNA11 include Hypocalciuric Hypercalcemia, Familial, Type Ii and Hypocalcemia, Autosomal Dominant 2.
+Among its related pathways are Human cytomegalovirus infection and GPCR Pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAQ.

 UniProtKB/Swiss-Prot for GNA11 Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems.
 Acts as an activator of phospholipase C.